COVID-19 pandemic in Montserrat: May 2020

 On 6 May, Premier Joseph E. Farrell announced that the testing machines for COVID-19 will arrive shortly and that island will soon be able to test.

 On 12 May, a business impact assessment was released.
 COVID-19 caused US$3.6 million in economic disruption.

 On 15 May, it was reported that there are no more active cases on Montserrat.

 July 2020

 On 10 July, a new case had been discovered.
 The person had been on the island since March.
 Contact tracing is under way.

 August 2020

 On 7 August, the last two cases recovered, and the island once again has no more active cases.

 February 2021

-The island began its vaccination campaign on 8 February 2021; by 11 May 1321 people in Montserrat (28.4%) had received at least one dose of the vaccine and 976 (21.0%) had received their second dose.
+The island began its vaccination campaign on 8 February 2021; by 11 May, there were 1,321 people in Montserrat (28.4%) who had received at least one dose of the vaccine and 976 (21.0%) had received their second dose.